55 years … and going for more

-Havana, Dec 8 (ACN) With the presence of the president of Inder, Osvaldo Vento Montiller, today the 55th anniversary of the creation of the Institute of Sports Medicine (IMD), a work conceived by Commander in Chief Fidel Castro.

 The Institute of Sports Medicine is a scientific institution, with 55 years of specialized work for the development of Cuban sports.
-Its main strength is its human resource, which works as a perfectly coupled gear, to give rise to a group with a high sense of commitment to the social project they represent.
+Their main strength is their human resource, which works as a perfectly coupled gear, to give rise to a group with a high sense of commitment to the social project they represent.

 In more than five decades, the IMD has had the privilege of having a large number of workers with many years of uninterrupted work in the institution, who have been the sap of knowledge from which the new generations that are part of today have been nurtured. from the center.